In the 2016 revision of the FIPJP rules, a paragraph was added to the end of Article 27.

 ▶If a player picks up his boules from the game terrain while his partners have boules remaining, they will not be allowed to play them.◀

 - Team A has thrown all of their boules, while your team still has four boules to play.
-The front is completely open, just waiting for you to point those four boules in and score four points, EXCEPT… one of your own boules, B1, is in the way.
-It is sitting exactly on the ideal donnée for your pointing throws.
-It is a great blocking boule, but now it is blocking you rather than the opponents.
+The front is almost completely open, just waiting for you to point those four boules and score four points.
+But there is a problem.
+One of your own boules, B1, is sitting exactly on the ideal donnée for your pointing throws.
+When it was first thrown it was a great blocking boule, but now it is blocking you rather than the opponents.
+You wish it was out of there.

 - Your team has one point one the ground.
 If you could shoot away opposing boule A1, your team could score four points.
 But boule B1, one of your own boules, is right behind A1, kissing it.
-You’re familiar with Newton’s cradle and you know the physics of this kind of situation.
+You’re familiar with Newton’s cradle and you know the physics of this situation.
 If you shoot A1, B1 will go flying and A1 will hardly move.
+You wish boule B1 wasn’t there, so you could shoot A1.

-In both of these situations (and there are others like them) it would be to your advantage if you could pick up your own boule and remove it.
-In some circumstances, it might be worth doing even if you got a warning from the umpire for doing it.
-In social games played without an umpire, you wouldn’t even get a warning.
-Soon, perhaps, the idea would spread that picking up one of your own boules was a recognized and acceptable part of the game.
+In these situations it would be to your advantage to pick up and remove your own boule.
+It would be worth it even if the umpire gave you a warning.
+In a friendly game there’d be no umpire; you wouldn’t even get a warning.
+Soon, perhaps, the idea would spread that removing one of your own boules was a recognized and acceptable part of the game.